AnastasOdyssea/Electrician-Page/README.md

 Technologies used

-To create this project I have been using HTML , CSS and JAVASCRIPT.
+To create this project I have been using HTML , CSS and JavaScript.

 Website